Physics-Informed Neural Engine Sound Modeling with Differentiable Pulse-Train Synthesis: Differentiable Pulse Synthesis

 \subsection{Multi-Cylinder Synthesis}

-Each cylinder firing is modeled by an independent periodic impulse train $\hat{P}_i(\phi_i,t)$ (Eq.~\ref{eq:pulse_train_noise}) with phase offset according to a conventional V8 firing pattern [1,5,4,8,6,3,7,2] and learned per-cylinder timing adjustments (±40° crank angle).
-Cylinder outputs are summed within banks (1-4 left, 5-8 right) before resonator processing.
+Each cylinder firing is modeled by an independent periodic impulse train $\hat{P}_i(\phi_i,t)$ (Eq.~\ref{eq:pulse_train_noise}), with phase offsets following a standard firing order $[1,5,4,8,6,3,7,2]$ of a V8 petrol engine configuration (two banks of four cylinders in a V geometry) and refined by learned per-cylinder timing adjustments bounded to $\pm 40^\circ$ crank angle.
+Cylinder outputs are summed within banks (cylinders 1--4 on the left, 5--8 on the right) before resonator processing.